Practical, systematic, and focussed on delivering real value through user-centred content. It's hard to argue with that.

 Producing website content that meets user needs is time consuming.
 Fact.
 Underestimate this and your wider website project is at risk.

-A content workflow or production process feels like a factory assembly line, as each content item moves its way through the stages towards eventual publication on the new website.
+A content delivery workflow or production process feels like a factory assembly line, as each content item moves its way through the stages towards eventual publication on the new website.

 The modern best practice is to step away from thinking in webpages, and to think in content items.
 A content item is any piece of content you need and could be a webpage, an element on a page or different content components.